-13. The use of the term "administration" has had a particular reference in the history of Anglicanism to the conduct of the service of the Lord's Supper since the first English Prayer Book of 1549.8 Moreover, the title of the service in the 1662 Book of Common Prayer bears the same wording as that of 1552 service: The Order for the Administration of the Lord's Supper or Holy Communion

-14. In Anglican formularies the use of the word "celebration' is somewhat of a novelty, the historically preferred word being "administration".
-However, as the aforementioned Reference of the Primate to the Appellate Tribunal indicates, both "celebrate" and "preside" act as synonyms for "administer".

-15. In Canon 71 of the 1604 Canons, there is a particular reference to the "administration of the holy communion".9 In Canon 56, in reference to the duties of stipendiary Preachers and Lecturers, administration is equally applied to both sacraments -
+- 8. The use of the term "administration" has had a particular reference in the history of Anglicanism to the conduct of the service of the Lord's Supper since the first English Prayer Book of 1549.
+Moreover, the title of the service in the 1662 Book of Common Prayer bears the same wording as that of 1552 service: The Order for the Administration of the Lord's Supper or Holy Communion. - 9.
+In Anglican formularies the use of the word "celebration' is somewhat of a novelty, the historically preferred term is "administration".
+In Canon 71 of the 1604 Canons, there is a particular reference to the "administration of the holy communion".
+In Canon 56, in reference to the duties of stipendiary Preachers and Lecturers, administration is equally applied to both sacraments: